ResearchCodeReviewCommunity/dev-review/site/content/recipes/meet_and_agree_on_objectives.md

     the structure easy to understand, even by colleagues with little experience in C++.
 R and A decide

--   A is looking is unsure about a the design of a module their wrote last week.
+-   A is unsure about the design of a module they wrote last week.
 It works, but it is complicated and contains a lot of duplicated code.
 They would like somebody else to assess readability and potentially suggest alternative design choices.
-R is keen on helping a colleague improving their code, but doesn't have specific expectations. they find the code easy to read although they agree that the structure is odd.
+R is keen on helping a colleague improving their code, but doesn't have specific expectations.
+They find the code easy to read although they agree that the structure is odd.
 A and R decide to have a look at the module, looking to better define the issue, assess current maintainability and, if time allows, draft a few solutions to